-Homework should be directly related to the classroom instruction and consist of clear, purposeful, and engaging activities that are age appropriate.
-Homework assignments will be evaluated or reviewed in class so students receive feedback on their work.
-Homework is posted each day on the student/parent portal.
-Students are also expected to use their planbooks as this provides them the practice needed to enter daily and long range homework assignments, upcoming tests, and other obligations such as athletic or theater rehearsals or other after school commitments.
-Some long-range projects may be assigned that have as part of their goal the development of planning, foresight, and time management.
-These projects should be done over time rather than in a frantic push the night before.
+Homework is posted each day on Schoology.
+Students are also expected to use their planbooks as this provides them time management practice while entering daily and long-range assignments, upcoming assessments, and other obligations such as athletic or theater rehearsals or other after-school commitments.
 Independent reading is seen as a long-term assignment.